princeofdream/picocom/doc/ppcom.1.md

 program to allow access to all types of devices that provide serial consoles.
 It could also prove useful in many other similar tasks.

-In effect, picocom is not an "emulator" per-se.
+In effect, ppcom is not an "emulator" per-se.
 It is a simple program that opens, configures, manages a serial port (tty device) and its settings, and connects to it the terminal emulator you are, most likely, already using (the terminal window application, xterm, rxvt, system console, etc).

-When picocom starts it opens the tty (serial port) given as its non-option argument (or the *last* non-option argument, if multiple are given).
+When ppcom starts it opens the tty (serial port) given as its non-option argument (or the *last* non-option argument, if multiple are given).
 Unless the **--noinit** option is given, it configures the port to the settings specified by the option-arguments (or to some default settings), and sets it to "raw" mode.
 If **--noinit** is given, the initialization and configuration is skipped; the port is just opened.
-Following this, if standard input is a tty, picocom sets the tty to raw mode.
+Following this, if standard input is a tty, ppcom sets the tty to raw mode.
 Then it goes in a loop where it listens for input from stdin, or from the serial port.
 Input from the serial port is copied to the standard output while input from the standard input is